Lukman10a/foothills_backend/memory-bank/progress.md

 ---

-**🎉 Foothills Booking Platform API is COMPLETE and ready for use!**
+**🎉 Foothills Booking Platform API is COMPLETE, TESTED, and ready for use!**